dataiku/dss-plugin-kml-format/README.md

 # KML & KMZ format extractor

-- Expose a KML/KMZ parser
+This plugin contains a KML or KMZ parser allowing dataset creation from this format in DSS.
-- Run tests
+Each row in the output dataset will contain a geospatial object (Coordinates, LineString ...) and any additional comments associated with it.

-## Building the plugin
+## Build the plugin

 To build the plugin using Gradle, do:
 ```bash